silaspe/maths/docs/brainstorm.md

 The equations below are the beginning of pages that may or may not get added to my website.
 All pages after Modular arithmetic and this one started here in the brainstorm page.
-I got (almost all of) these from copying things from a piece of paper (actually, just the one below) that had potential to become a digital page.
+I got (almost none of) these from copying things from a piece of paper (actually, just the one below) that had potential to become a digital page.
 And finally, the titles have a question mark if they are my best guess for the titles of the page, no question mark if I made the page and know the title, a question mark if I never published the page, but still want the world to see it, and extra small if is just one puzzle, but didn't fit anywhere and/or was worth making a dedicated page.
 Also, happy eclipse day!
 The eclipse was worth the $10$ (total) hours of driving.

 ### galois theory/field theory/group theory?